apache/nuttx/fs/mmap/README.txt

 2. If CONFIG_FS_RAMMAP is defined in the configuration, then mmap() will support simulation of memory mapped files by copying files whole into RAM.
 These copied files have some of the properties of standard memory mapped files.
-There are many, many exceptions exceptions, however.
+There are many, many exceptions, however.
 Some of these include:

    a.
 The goal is to have a single region of memory that represents a single
       file and can be shared by many threads.
 That is, given a filename a